fullcalendar/fullcalendar-docs/_docs-v5/toolbar/titleFormat.md

 title: titleFormat
 ---

-Determines the text that will be displayed in the header's title.
+Determines the text that will be displayed in the headerToolbar's title.

 <div class='spec' markdown='1'>
 [Date Formatter](date-formatting), *default*: